Using an Event Planner for Your Fundraising Event

-Polished: Your event will be polished with an experienced event planner, giving your guests – and potential donors – confidence that you will manage their donations in a thoughtful, organized way.
+Polished: Your event will be polished and professional, giving your guests – and potential donors – confidence that you will manage their donations in a thoughtful, organized way.